kushalkmrd/mpga_draft/index.md

 By creating a transparent and efficient system for addressing civic issues, we aim to:

-- Improve the overall quality of life in communities across India.
+- Improve quality of life in communities across India.
 - Increase accountability in public service.
-- Empower citizens to actively participate in local governance.
+- Empower citizens to participate in local governance.
-- Build a data-driven approach to solving civic problems.
+- Build a data-driven approach to civic problem solving.

-Join us in our mission to create a more responsive and efficient civic engagement system for India!
+Join us to create a responsive and efficient civic engagement system for India!